 Brooke A. Bailer, PhD

-Brooke A. Bailer, Ph.D., is a postdoctoral research fellow at the Perelman School of Medicine at the University of Pennsylvania in the Center for Weight and Eating Disorders.
+Brooke A. Bailer, Ph.D., is an Instructor in Psychiatry at the Perelman School of Medicine at the University of Pennsylvania and Co-Director of Education at the Center for Weight and Eating Disorders.
 She received her B.A. and M.S. from the University of Pennsylvania and her Ph.D. in clinical psychology from Fairleigh Dickinson University.
 She completed her pre-doctoral internship at Temple University Health Sciences Center.
 Dr. Bailer is a licensed psychologist in the state of Pennsylvania.

 Dr. Bailer’s clinical interests include providing psychotherapy and behavioral weight control therapy.
 She also works on multiple research studies as an interventionist providing behavior therapy.
-Finally, Dr. Bailer conducts pre-surgical psychological assessments with bariatric surgery candidates under the supervision of Dr. Thomas Wadden.
+Finally, Dr. Bailer conducts pre-surgical psychological assessments with bariatric surgery candidates.

 Dr. Bailer can be contacted at: Perelman School of Medicine at the University of Pennsylvania, 3535 Market St., Suite 3028, Philadelphia, PA 19104-3309, 215-898-7314.
 Her e-mail address is email@example.com.